 Keep in mind that a ring warming may also be distracting for guests if it’s happening throughout your ceremony.
 Instead of listening to your vows, they may be fumbling for the rings or paying attention to someone else holding the rings.
 If that’s a concern for you, consider tweaking the ring warming so it’s not a distraction.
 Perhaps you could have the rings on a pillow at the entrance to your ceremony so all of your guests can pass by them and “warm” them with love on their way to their seats.

-The words you say during your ring exchange are called a ring statement.
+The words you say during your ring exchange are called a ring statement or a wedding ring blessing.
 A ring statement is usually a short (1-2 sentence) line explaining the significance of the rings to you and reaffirming your commitment to your partner.